American AvocetRecurvirostra americana

 Nesting and reproduction: The American Avocet has not been documented nesting in Tennessee.

 Status in Tennessee: Fairly rare migrant detected more often in Middle and East Tennessee than in West Tennessee.
 More likely found in fall than spring, typically between mid-April and mid-May and mid-July through mid-November.

 Dynamic map of American Avocet eBird observations in Tennessee

 - On occasion, a female American Avocet will lay eggs in the nest of another female avocet.
 They have even been recorded laying eggs in the nests of Mew Gulls.
 Avocet nests have also been parasitized by other species including Common Terns and Black-necked Stilts.
 Avocets have reared stilt hatchlings along with their own young.

 - The tip of the long upcurved bill of the avocet, like most shorebirds, if very sensitive to touch.
 This helps the bird detect invertebrates in the mud.

-Best places to see in Tennessee: American Avocets can appear in suitable habitat anywhere in the state, but have been regularly detected at Rankin Bottoms WMA, Snow Bunting Peninsula at Old Hickory Lake, and Pace Point at the Big Sandy Unit of Tennessee National Wildlife Refuge.
+Best places to see in Tennessee: American Avocets can appear in suitable habitats anywhere in the state but have been regularly detected at Rankin Bottoms WMA, Snow Bunting Peninsula at Old Hickory Lake, and Pace Point at the Big Sandy Unit of Tennessee National Wildlife Refuge.